hannesmaki/TCO-Certified-GTIN-API-Samples/README.md

 ---
 ### Features

-- Secure login with username and hidden password prompt
+- Login with the username and password provided by TCO Development.
 - Fetch:
   - A specific page (`--page 2`)
   - A range of pages (`--page_range 1-5`)
   - All available pages (default)
 - Output:
   - Pretty-printed raw JSON
-  - Terminal display of `name`, `gtin`, `certificateId`

 - Works from command line or in automated pipelines
 ---
 ### Usage

 ```bash
 python fetch_gtin.py [OPTIONS]